h8d13/KDE-Windows---For-Noobs/README.md

 ### Results
 ![Untitled](https://github.com/user-attachments/assets/c79aa5f3-61c2-4aae-afaf-5ef1932e6507)

 Now you can use both systems freely whenever you start the machine.
+Simple up and down pick.

 The grub command line tool let's you add more if you ever decided to hop.